 A-5 PROCEDURE

 A-5.1 To about 450 mg of the material, accurately weighed, add 1 ml of water and 5 ml of isopropyl alcohol solvent.
 Mix and pour the solution on the prepared chromatographic column.
 Complete the addition with the aid of three 10 ml portions of the solvent waiting after each addition until the solvent has practically disappeared on the column.
 Attach a separating funnel containing 325 ml of the solvent by means of a rubber stopper inserted to a point 16 mm above the top of the column.
 Admit enough solvent to make a 1 cm layer and adjust the separating funnel so that its tip is just below the solvent surface.
-As soon as the even front of the liquid has advanced about 1.3 to 2.0 cm down the tube apply full suction and open the separator stopcock to admit solvent so that the effluent collects initially at a rate of approximately 3 ml per minute and continues until all the solvent has been added taking precaution to avoid letting the column run day.
+As soon as the even front of the liquid has advanced about 1.3 cm to 2.0 cm down the tube apply full suction and open the separator stopcock to admit solvent so that the effluent collects initially at a rate of approximately 3 ml per minute and continues until all the solvent has been added taking precaution to avoid letting the column run day.

-A-5.2 When all of the solvent has been added from the separator and the liquid layer just disappeared into the column, continue full vacuum for 1 to 3 minutes, then disconnect the system promptly and extrude the column on to a glazed paper.
+A-5.2 When all of the solvent has been added from the separator and the liquid layer just disappeared into the column, continue full vacuum for 1 min to 3 min, then disconnect the system promptly and extrude the column on to a glazed paper.
 Paint several streaks length of the column with alkaline potassium permanganate solution.
 Note and mark the zones where the streaks are decolourized.
 Cut out the second zone, which usually starts about 45 mm to 50 mm from the top of the column and extends 125 mm to 150 mm with a sharp blade.
 Return this portion of the column to the tube in which a fresh pledget of cotton has been placed on the porous plate.
 Replace the separating tunnel and, with the aid of a gentle suction, draw the column down the chromatographic tube snugly on the cotton.
 Elute the absorbed sorbitol with 200 ml of water applying full vacuum when water has advanced about 13 mm down the column.
 Transfer the eluate to the 500 ml volumetric flask and make up the volume with water and mix.

 A-5.3 Pipette 5 ml of the dilute eluate into a 250 ml conical flask.
 Add 50 ml of potassium periodate reagent which has been acidified with 5 drops of sulphuric acid.
-Heat the solution on a steam bath for 15 minutes and cool to a room temperature.
-Add 1 g of potassium iodide, and allow to stand for 5 minutes and titrate with thiosulphate solution using starch indicator near the end point.
+Heat the solution on a steam bath for 15 min and cool to a room temperature.
+Add 1 g of potassium iodide, and allow to stand for 5 min and titrate with thiosulphate solution using starch indicator near the end point.
 Perform a blank using water in place of the material.

 A-6 CALCULATION